magento/merchdocs/src/system/index-management.md

 title: Index Management
 ---

-Magento reindexes automatically whenever one or more items change.
+Adobe Commerce and Magento Open Source reindexes automatically whenever one or more items change.
 Actions that trigger reindexing include price changes, creating catalog or shopping cart price rules, adding new categories, and so on.
-To optimize performance, Magento accumulates data into special tables using indexers.
+To optimize performance, Commerce accumulates data into special tables using indexers.
 As the data changes, the indexed tables must be updated—or reindexed.
-Magento reindexes as a background process, and your store remains accessible during the processes.
+Commerce reindexes as a background process, and your store remains accessible during the processes.

 Reindexing data speeds up processing, and reduces the time the customer has to wait.
-For example, if you change the price of an item from $4.99 to $3.99, Magento reindexes the data to show the price change in the store.
-Without indexing, Magento would have to calculate the price of every product on the fly—taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
+For example, if you change the price of an item from $4.99 to $3.99, Commerce reindexes the data to show the price change in the store.
+Without indexing, Commerce would have to calculate the price of every product on the fly—taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
 Loading the price for a product might take longer than the customer is willing to wait.

 The indexers can be set to either update on save or on schedule.
 All indexes can use either option, except Customer Grid which only supports on save.
-When indexing on save, Magento starts a reindex on save actions.
+When indexing on save, Commerce starts a reindex on save actions.
 The Index Management page will update and flush the reindex message within a minute or two.
 When reindexing on a schedule, a reindex runs according to a schedule as a cron job.
 A system message appears if a [cron job]({% link system/cron.md %}) is not available to update any indexers that become invalid.
 Your store remains accessible during reindex processes.

 When you need to reindex, a notification appears at the top of the page.
 The index and message clears based on the reindex mode and potential actions you take.
-See [Indexing overview][1]{:target="_blank"} in the developer documentation.
+See [Indexing overview][1]{:target="_blank"} in the Commerce Developer Guide.

 ![Index management - notification]({% link images/images/system-index-management-notification.png %}){: .zoom}
 _Reindex notification_